 For the Residency program, it provides practical experience for two years after the Internship Program.
-As the resident doctor spends the time mostly in restorative & conservative dentistry and chooses the preferred specialty he\she wishes for.
+As the resident doctor spends the time mostly in restorative & conservative dentistry and chooses the preferred specialty.

 General professional training provides exciting opportunities for the newly graduates and is designed to provide broad based clinical training in several disciplines of dentistry to prepare the graduate for subsequent training in the career of their choice.
 This is supported by an educational process.